 - All Laura Ashley like floral prints

-- 60s Mod flowers (Recall – we don’t want to relive our youth/childhood, we are proud of who we are, We had lived the now Flower-Power history.)
+- 60s Mod flowers (Recall – we don’t want to relive our youth/childhood, we are proud of who we are now!
+We had lived the Flower-Power history actually.)

 - Kid flower prints

 - Pastel prints (they are for bed sheets and PJs) unless your personal style is Romantic Style.

-- Prairie prints unless you are an actress in a Western movie or participate in a historic parade celebrating the Golden Days of the Gold Rush in your community
+- Prairie-prints unless you are an actress in a Western movie or participate in a historic parade celebrating the Gold Rush time in your community